5 Ingredient Healthy Buckeyes Recipe (No Powdered Sugar)

 Healthy Buckeye Balls Recipe Variations

 - Dark chocolate salted buckeye balls.
-Add a pinch up to a quarter teaspoon of sea salt to the peanut butter dough when mixing and sprinkle the finished buckeyes with a dash of sea salt.
+Add up to a quarter teaspoon of sea salt to the peanut butter dough when mixing and sprinkle the finished buckeyes with a dash of sea salt.

 - Vegan healthy buckeyes.
 Use vegan chocolate chips such as Enjoy Life Chocolate Chips to make vegan buckeyes.